dctabion/SinatraShoppingList/README.md

 # SinatraShoppingList
 A shopping list application using Sinatra

+## TODO
+Add logout button
+adjust menu based on if logged in or not

 ## ISSUES / QUESTIONS

+* Should I do authorization_check every route?

 * couldn't install on digital ocean!! why not?
 See error excerpt below
 ```
 root@shopping-list:~/SinatraShoppingList# bundle exec rackup -p 80 --host 0.0.0.0